njamesgeorge1223/Bank-and-Election-Analyses-in-Python/PyBank/README.md

 This folder contains the files for the PyBank challenge.
-The program, main.py, reads budget data from a csv file in the Resources folder, budget_data.csv, composed of two columns: "Date" and "Profit/Losses".
-The Python script analyzes the records to calculate each of the following values: the total number of months included in the dataset, the net total amount of "Profit/Losses" over the entire period, the changes in "Profit/Losses" over the entire period and the average of those changes, the greatest increase in profits (date and amount) over the entire period, and the greatest decrease in profits (date and amount) over the entire period.
-In addition, the program both prints the analysis to the terminal and exports it to a text file, budget_data_analysis.txt, both in the analysis folder.
+The program, PyBankMain.py, reads profit/loss data for one company over a single year (2023).
+The data is in a CSV file in the Resources folder, budgetData.csv, composed of two columns: 'Date' and 'Profit/Losses'.
+The Python script takes the records and calculates each of the following values: the total number of records, the net total amount of 'Profit/Losses', the average changes in 'Profit/Losses', the greatest increase in profits (date and amount), and the greatest decrease in profits (date and amount).
+In addition, the program both prints the analysis to the terminal and exports it to a text file in the Analysis folder, budget_data_analysis.txt.

 ----